alphagov/content-publisher/app/views/publisher_information/how_to_use_publisher.govspeak.md

 Content Publisher can be used to create news stories and press releases.
 Other document types still need to be created in Whitehall publisher.

 You should always consider if content really needs to be published on GOV.UK.
-Unnecessary content makes it harder for users to find what the need.
+Unnecessary content makes it harder for users to find what they need.

 Read [guidance on what to publish on GOV.UK](documents/publishing-guidance).